Pirmayr/Run2/Commands.md

 #### split

-creates an array by splitting a string at carriage-returns
+creates an array by splitting a string at a separator

 * string: string to be splitted
-* separator: (optional) separator
+* separator: separator (optional; default:  '~n')

 **Returns**